 A GAME OF INCHES

 Life imitates art, I guess.
 Last weekend, I hauled away our 25-year old shed.
 I am replacing it with a newer, larger shed – complete with electricity, windows, and (if I have anything to do with it) a beer refrigerator.
-Behind the shed on or near our property line stands a line of arborvitae trees.
-They were tiny little shrubs when our next-door neighbor (two owners ago) planted them.
-Now, they’re monsters.
+Replacing it will come with a set of problems, specifically a line of arborvitae trees, standing behind the shed along the property line.

 I need to trim back a few of the arborvitae before the concrete pad for the new shed gets poured.
 Having read some of what I have written about boundary trees over the past few weeks, I figured I had better be sure I was dealing with some good old-fashioned Massachusetts Rule trimming of branches overhanging my property, and not with some oversize arborvitae that had grown across the property line to become boundary trees.